Jeremie Frimpong scores for Bayer Leverkusen in win over FC Köln

-Dutch-born Ghanaian defender Jeremie Frimpong is in a rich vein of form, as he scored to help Bayer Leverkusen secure victory against FC Koln.
+Dutch-born Ghanaian defender Jeremie Frimpong scored to help Bayer Leverkusen secure victory against FC Koln.

-Leverkusen defeated their opponent 2-0 in the German Bundesliga game played on Sunday at the RheinEnergieStadion.
+Leverkusen defeated their opponents 2-0 in the German Bundesliga game played on Sunday, February 3, 2023 at the RheinEnergieStadion.

 The free-scoring right-back registered his name on the scoresheet for his side as they cruised to a 2-0 away win.